runfinch/finch-website/docs/docs/configuration-reference.md

 ## Parameters:

 - `cpus`: The number of logical CPUs to attach to the virtual machine.
-Default is `2`.
+The default is determined dynamically based on the resources available using `0.25 * total_cpu_cores`, with a minimum value of `2`

 - `memory`: The amount of memory to attach to the virtual machine.
-Default is `3GiB`.
+The default is determined dynamically based on the resources available using `0.25 * total_memory`, with a minimum value of `2GiB`

 - `additional_directories`: By default Finch will mount the users home directory into the virtual machine.
 To mount additional directories from macOS into the